CKRancher/rancher/README.md

 In few words, as described by CoreOS - owners of the project, Prometheus Operator makes the Prometheus configuration Kubernetes native and manages and operates Prometheus and Alertmanager clusters.

-The Operator introduces the following Kubernetes custom resource definitions (CRDs): Prometheus, ServiceMonitor, PrometheusRule, Alertmanager.
+The Operator introduces the following Kubernetes custom resource definitions ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)): Prometheus, ServiceMonitor, PrometheusRule, Alertmanager.
 More details about these can be found [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/design.md).
 In our demo we will be using `PrometheusRule` to define some custome rules.

-To install it, we will use the [stable/prometheus-operator](https://github.com/helm/charts/tree/master/stable/prometheus-operator) helm chart.
+To install, we will use the [stable/prometheus-operator](https://github.com/helm/charts/tree/master/stable/prometheus-operator) helm chart.

 The default installation deploys the followings components: prometheus-operator, prometheus, alertmanager, node-exporter, kube-state-metrics and grafana.
 By default, Prometheus will scrape the main Kubernetes components: kube-apiserver, kube-scheduler, kube-controller-manager, etcd.

 ## Installing Prometheus software